CodeWithAbuBakr/todo-task-list/README.md

    ✅ **Minimal & Clean UI** – A distraction-free interface for better focus.

-   Would you like additional features like task categories, due dates, or reminders? 🚀
+   Would you like additional features like task categories, due dates, or reminders?🚀

 ## Technologies Used
 - HTML5